content-services/content-sources-backend/docs/workflows/templates.md

 4. An environment is created
 5. The content is promoted to the environment

-On template update, any new content is created and either promoted to or demoted from the environment.
+On Content Template update, any new content is created and either promoted to or demoted from the environment.

-On template deletion, the environment is deleted.
+On Content Template deletion, the environment is deleted.

-### How are content templates used?
+### How are Content Templates used?

-Templates can be assigned to systems to configure those systems to pull updates from the snapshots instead of the upstream repositories.
-This will help build “historical” images containing past content and software versions that are known to be compatible with customers' workflows.
+Content Templates can be assigned to systems to configure those systems to pull updates from the snapshots instead of the upstream repositories.
+Systems are associated with Candlepin environments within Candlepin, which is done with the Patch application.
+This will eventually help build “historical” images containing past content and software versions that are known to be compatible with customers' workflows.

 To test this out on a RHEL client, see these [steps](../register_client.md).